-Before I start each piece, I ask my inner voice how can I let my soul speak?
+Before I start each piece, I ask my inner voice of Love, “how can I let my soul speak?”
 With expressive art, I claim my deepest images and visions as well as becoming aware of unconscious parts of myself, calming inner turmoil, sadness, and fear.
 Healing images then arise from my brush to show me my life’s path.

 The imaging process and expressive art is helpful to see a solution to a challenge that the intellect cannot imagine.
 It is based on the work of my mentors, the late Dr. Elise and Kenneth Boulding and author Barbara V. Wheeler whose expressive art classes I have attended since 2003.

 My image, shown at left, contains two visions that express the two most important images of my life.
 One is with Christ in 1985 handing me a mantle of roses (shown in the red dress I am wearing) and the other from a dream in 2001 when I was in New York City during the World Trade Center attacks.
 The dream image was of a Phoenix rising out of the ashes of ground zero on 9/11/01, as shown in the orange color of the background.
 Both visions are the titles of my memoirs, A Mantle of Roses: A Woman’s Journey Home to Peace and My Soul’s Journey: A Phoenix Arises from 9/11 (both published by Xlibris in 2004 and 2017).
 The latest book, I call Phoenix, chronicles how I brought all my resources from 30 years training Reconciliation Leaders at the United Nations to the United States at this critical moment of our history.
 To learn more, click here